hestiacp/hestiacp-docs/cli_commands/commands.rst

 **list user log**

-**Label**:

 **Options**: `USER` `[FORMAT]`

-The function of obtaining the list of 10 last users commands.
+This function of obtaining the list of 10 last users commands.

 *******************************************************************